-See page 145 for additional details about The Master's Institute program.
+See page 145 for additional details about The Master's Institute Award of Completion program.

-TESOL Award of Achievement
+TESOL Award of Completion

 The purpose of the TESOL (Teaching English to Speakers of Other Languages) program is to provide students with the theory, skills, and experience needed to competently instruct adult students in the skills of the English language.
 This program is designed for students who wish to participate in cross-cultural ministry in the United States or abroad using the recognized profession of teaching English.
-The required courses for the TESOL program are listed below:
+The required courses for the Award of Completion in TESOL are listed below:

-ED410 Technology Uses in Education ,

-ESL311 Intro to TESOL ,
+ESL311 Intro to TESOL

-ESL322 Methodology ,
+ESL322 Methodology

-ESL330 Community Lab1
+ESL331, 332 Community Lab1

-ESL351 Language Acquisition 3 ,
+ESL351 Language Acquisition

-ESL352 Pedagogical Grammar ,

-ESL492 Practicum ,
+ESL492 Practicum

-Total units reg quired for certificate19)
+Total units required for certificate

-Women's Ministries Award of Achievement
+Women's Ministries Award of Completion

-The Women's Ministries program is designed to train women for ministry to other women in accordance with the Titus 2 model of older women training younger women.
+The Women's Ministries Certificate program is designed to train women for ministry to other women in accordance with the Titus 2 model of older women training younger women.
 The Christian character of women is foundational to any kind of training and equipping for ministry in the local church, in parachurch ministries or in crosscultural missions.
 The desire is to train women to serve under the leadership of their pastor and elders in their local church or under the appropriate leadership in other ministries so that they are trusted and valued to those God-ordained leaders in the church or other Christian ministries.
-Through the Women's Ministries program we seek to train women in the knowledge and understanding of God's Word so that they think biblically and serve out of a strong biblical foundation.
+Through the Women's Ministries Program we seek to train women in the knowledge and understanding of God's Word so that they think biblically and serve out of a strong biblical foundation.

-This Women's Ministries program is available to all TMC undergraduate women students, whatever major equipping, or for preparation for a specific ministry.
+This Women's Ministries Program is available to all TMC undergraduate women students, whatever major equipping, or for preparation for a specific ministry.
 This program is also open to women from local churches who will also be taking these classes so there will be new opportunities for TMC college women to interact with older women who love Christ and want to be better equipped for ministry.

 The program consists of 15 units of academic work related to personal Bible study, discipleship, counseling, public speaking, event planning, evangelism/outreach and more.
 There are plans to add more classes over the next few years.
 Most or all of these courses can be completed through elective courses.
-Upon completion of the 15 units, you will receive an official Women's Ministries Award of Achievement.
+Upon completion of the 15 units, you will receive an official Women's Ministries Award of Completion presented to you by the TMC Biblical Studies Department.